C3-UC3M/c3-web/docs/user_docs/cluster_access.md

 # Cluster Access
 In this page you will find information about how to connect to C3.
-You can do it either via SSH (CLI) or RDP (GUI), but **you must connected to eduroam or the UC3M VPN** first.
+You can do it either via SSH (CLI) or RDP (GUI), but **you must be connected to eduroam or the UC3M VPN** first.

 Once your C3 access has been approved you will receive a welcome email with a temporary password. **Make sure you log in through SSH the first time**, as you will be prompted to change your password.
 You cannot log in via RDP with the temporary password.